moodcheerful/java-algorithms/README.md

 - Resolving collisions:
    - Solution 1: separate chaining (keep linked list in each bucket)
    - Solution 2: open addressing (only one object per bucket): linear probing, double hashing
-- Sample applications: de-duplication, the 2-sum problem, symbol tables in compilers, game tree exploration, maintaining a (possibly evolving) set of values.
+- Sample applications: de-duplication, the 2-sum problem, symbol tables in compilers, game tree exploration.
+- The Load of a hash table _alpha_ = # of objects in hash table divided by # of buckets of hash table
+	- load _alpha_ = O(1) is necessary condition for operations to run in constant time
+	- for good Hash Table performance, need to control load
+- Pathological Data can paralyze real-world systems by exploiting badly designed open source hash functions.
+Solutions:
+	1. cryptographic hash functions - infeasible to reverse engineer
+	2. randomization ("universal family of hash functions")
 ---

 #### Algorithm Design Paradigms: